paulscherrerinstitute/daqingest/readme.md

 local_epics_hostname: sf-daqsync-02.psi.ch
 # The backend name to use for the channels handled by this daqingest instance:
 backend: scylla
-# Hosts to use for channel access search:
+# Addresses to use for channel access search:
 search:
     - "172.26.0.255"
     - "172.26.2.255"